-(b) The following table illustrates the summarised financial information of SCIT, adjusted for any differences in accounting policies and reconciled to the carrying amount in the consolidated financial statements:
+(c) SCIT is considered a material associate of the Group.
+The following table illustrates the summarised financial information of SCIT, adjusted for any differences in accounting policies and reconciled to the carrying amount in the consolidated financial statements:

 Group

-2017 2016
+2018 2017

 HK\$'000 HK\$'000

-Share of SCIT's profit for the year and total
+Share of SCIT profit for the year and total comprehensive income

-comprehensive income for the year 1,055 654
+for the year 235 1,055

-Aggregate carrying amount of the Group's investment in SCIT 1,828 1,148
+Aggregate carrying amount of the Group's investment in SCIT 2,109 1,828

-16. FINANCIAL ASSETS AT FAIR VALUE THROUGH PROFIT OR LOSS
+16. FINANCIAL ASSET AT FAIR VALUE THROUGH PROFIT OR LOSS

 Group

+2018 2017

-Notes 2017 HK\$'000 2016 HK\$'000
+Notes HK\$'000 HK\$'000

-740163 1112 000 7 IN \$ 000

-Current

-Unlisted financial products (a) 9,939

-9,939

-Non-current

-Unlisted equity investment (b) 1,663 2,401
+Non-current Unlisted equity investment (a) - 1,663

+Current Unlisted financial products (b) - 9,939
-- (a) The unlisted financial products were purchased from banks in the PRC with variable interest rates. - (b) On 25 June 2015, the Group entered into an investment agreement with an independent third party (the "Investee"), pursuant to which the Group invested in a product development project undertaken by the Investee (the "Project") at an initial investment cost of HK\$2 million with two non-financial options.
-The investment in the Project is classified as a financial asset at fair value through profit or loss and is stated at fair value at the end of the reporting period.
-The fair value was determined by BMI Appraisals Limited, an independent professionally qualified valuer.

-Fair value loss of the financial asset at fair value through profit or loss amounting to HK\$716,000 (Fair value gain of HK\$401,000 in 2016) was charged to profit or loss as "Other expenses" (2016: "Other income and gains") during the year.
+- (a) On 25 June 2015, the Group entered an investment agreement with an independent third party (the "Investee"), pursuant to which the Group invested in a product development project undertaken by the Investee (the "Project") at an initial investment cost of HK\$2 million with two non-financial options.
+The investment in the Project was classified as a financial asset at fair value through profit or loss and was stated at fair value at 30 June 2017.
+The fair value in prior year was determined by BMI Appraisals Limited, an independent professionally qualified valuer.
+During the current year, the option expired and the balance was reclassified to prepayment. - During the year ended 30 June 2017, fair value loss of the financial asset at fair value through profit or loss amounting to HK\$716,000 was charged to profit or loss as "Other expenses, net". - (b) The unlisted principal unprotected financial products were purchased from banks in the PRC which bore variable interest rates.